Yoris1/dotfiles-desktop/README.md

 - [ ] make sure README is clear
 - [ ] make sure `./packages` has all of the necessary packages and nothing more
 - [ ] mention stow bug workaround

+### before going public
+- [ ] make sure there is no personal information in the git backlog